Grade: Moderate Area: Ladakh

 A beautiful trek through the pristine wilderness of the plateau of Chang Tang, which stretches far into Tibet.
 This is a real high altitude trek that will take you across 2 major passes before entering Rupshu and the land of the Changpa nomads - people of Tibetan origin who live in encampments of black yak hair tents, and earn their living by breeding yaks, sheep and Pashmina goats, from whose soft wool comes the expensive Pashmina wool.
 The highlights of the trek are the spectacular changing landscape and the nomads.

 What is included in the tour

 - Airport transfers in Leh

-Guest house accommodation in Leh for 3 night with bed and breakfast
+- Guest house accommodation in Leh for 3 nights with bed and breakfast

-Transportation from Leh to starting and from finish to Leh
+- Transportation from Leh to start point and from finish point to Leh

 - All Meals while on the trek ( Lunch day 03 - Lunch day 12)